Secret Files: Tunguska: Reception

 Secret Files: Tunguska received "mixed or average" reviews, according to review aggregator Metacritic. with praise given to the game's visuals, and criticism given to the script and dialogue.

 The nonsensical nature of some of the puzzle solutions has also been a point of criticism.
 Brett Todd of GameSpot called out one particular solution that involves taping a cell phone to a cat to eavesdrop on someone as something "goofy".
 In his praiseworthy review of the DS point-and-click game Hotel Dusk: Room 215, Alex Navarro cited this same Tunguska scene as an example of what Hotel does well in avoiding.

-Sequel
+Sequels

 A sequel, Secret Files 2: Puritas Cordis, was released in 2008 on most of the same platforms as the original game.
+Secret Files 3 was released in 2012 for the Windows and in 2020 for other platforms.
+A spin-off, Secret Files: Sam Peters, was released in 2013.